jonnonz1/nz-statute-book/acts/public/1996/chemical-weapons-prohibition-act-1996.md

 ### 23 Search warrants
 (1) Any constable, or other person appointed under section 21, may apply for a search warrant where the consent of the person who is in control of any place cannot be obtained.
-(2) Subject to subsection (3), a District Court Judge, duly authorised Justice, a Community Magistrate, or a Registrar (not being a constable), who is satisfied that there are reasonable grounds for believing that—may issue, unconditionally or subject to conditions, a warrant authorising the entry of the place, at any time within 14 days of the issue of the warrant (or within such further time as may be specified in the warrant) by the international inspector (and any person authorised to accompany the international inspector), for the purpose of exercising any function contemplated, or any power provided for, in the Convention or any applicable facility agreement.
+(2) Subject to subsection (3), an issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012), who is satisfied that there are reasonable grounds for believing that—may issue a warrant authorising the entry of the place by the international inspector (and any person authorised to accompany the international inspector), for the purpose of exercising any function contemplated, or any power provided for, in the Convention or any applicable facility agreement.
   (a) a place referred to in section 18 meets the conditions for entry described in that section; and (b) entry to the place is necessary for the purpose of exercising any function contemplated, or any power provided for, in the Convention or any applicable facility agreement; and
   (c) the consent of the person who is in control of the place cannot be obtained,—